denten-books/plain-text/4-simulation.md

 simulation suggests a structuring of one kind, while enacting a structure of another.

+### 4.2 The Death of a Metaphor

 In poetics, a metaphor is said to be "motivated" when a set of concepts from one domain extends into another to produce insight [@lakoff_contemporary_1998, 210-1].
 Lakoff explains that to say something like "to spin one's wheels" when referring to someone who is thinking is to apply the reader's knowledge of automobiles to the mental realm.
-The speaker may have a notion that spinning wheels waste energy without moving the car forward.
+The speaker may hold a notion that spinning wheels waste energy without moving the car forward.
 The metaphor suggests that something like that is happening mentally as well [@lakoff_contemporary_1998, 211].
 A metaphor in a figurative genre like prose or poetry works similarly by suggesting novel and hitherto unexplored connections between domains.
-In his influential essays on metaphor the English literary critic I.A.
+In his influential essay on metaphor the English literary critic I.A.
 Richards explains that "when we use metaphor we have two thoughts of different things active together and supported by a single word, or phrase, whose meaning is a resultant of their interaction" [@richards_philosophy_1936, 95].
 Richards's